open/close all folders

 Anime and Manga

-- Some hurriedly-introduced Applied Phlebotinum allows Zoro of One Piece to do this for Luffy.
+- Some hurriedly-introduced Applied Phlebotinum allows Zoro of One Piece to take the pain from Luffy's injuries.

 - Joshua of Chrono Crusade was at least heavily implied to be like this.
 He wasn't an Ill Boy until he got his powers, and he can't use his powers to heal himself.
 One of the extras on the DVDs state that this system is made to embody the virtue his power represents (Hope)—the more he uses his powers, the sicker he becomes, so the more he has to have hope for the future.

 - In Violinist of Hameln, Queen Horn has such healing powers, which her daughter Flute has inherited.

 - Surprisingly enough for a kid's show, Ojamajo Doremi has this.
 For this reason, healing magic is actually illegal.